apple/swift-algorithms/Guides/Chunked.md

 }
 ```

+The `Chunked` type conforms to `LazyCollectionProtocol` and also conforms to
+`BidirectionalCollection` when the base collection conforms.

+The `ChunkedByCount` type conforms to `Collection` and also conforms to both
+`BidirectionalCollection` and `RandomAccessCollection` when the base collection
+is random-access, as well as to `LazyCollectionProtocol` when the base
+collection conforms.

+The `EvenChunks` type conforms to `Collection` and also
+conforms to `BidirectionalCollection`, `RandomAccessCollection`, and
-The `Chunked` type is bidirectional when the wrapped collection is
+`LazyCollectionProtocol` when the base collection conforms..
-bidirectional.

 ### Complexity